 Please park within the delineated spaces, and avoid parking in handicapped parking spaces, cross walks, loading zones or bus stops.
 The Parking Control Officers and Somerville Police routinely patrol the commercial area for violators of all city parking regulations.

-Click here to view parking fines and fees. (pdf)
+Click here to see rules and regulations.

 What is the ParkCard?
 The ParkCard is a reprogrammable card that provides a convenient and cashless way to pay for parking at all parking meters.
 The cards can be carried in your wallet or stored in your vehicle, eliminating the need to carry change for a meter.

 Where can I purchase a ParkCard?
 Where can I add value to an existing ParkCard?
 City Hall at 93 Highland Ave or Traffic and Parking at 133 Holland St. ParkCards may be purchase for $20 or $50 increments.
 Money can be added to your card in increments of $20 and $50 at the Traffic and Parking Department.

 Does my ParkCard expire after a specified amount of time?
 No. Because you can re-use the ParkCard as many times as you like, you can use it for as long as there is value on the card.

 What if my ParkCard is lost, stolen or damaged?
 Unfortunately, a lost, stolen, or damaged ParkCard cannot be replaced because the City of Somerville has no way of knowing the value left on the ParkCard, or whether it is being used by someone else.
 The ParkCard is just like money and should be treated that way.

 Where can I use the ParkCard?
 The ParkCard can be used on most City of Somerville parking meters and municipal parking lots.

 What if my ParkCard runs out?
 Your ParkCard is valid until all of its credit has been used up.
 To add more value, simply return to Traffic and Parking at 133 Holland St.